-Measure 3b: Satisfaction levels of those attending trainings supported by the SAO and the private sector.
-In order to gauge the usefulness of the training, we ask participants to evaluate the presenters and the presentations and tell us whether the information provided was clear and beneficial.
+Measure 3b: Satisfaction levels of those attending trainings supported by the SAO

+Purpose: The SAO occasionally co-sponsors trainings for professionals from municipalities, schools, and the private sector.
+To gauge the usefulness of the training, we ask participants to evaluate the presenters and the presentations and tell us whether the information provided was clear and beneficial.